SirLanceABot/2018-Robot-Development/README.md

 ### org.usfirst.team4237.robot.sensors
-This package contains classes for sensors used on the robot, as well as some wrapper classes that we wrote for sensors just in case.
+This package contains classes for sensors used on the robot, as well as some wrapper classes for other sensors.

 ### org.usfirst.team4237.robot.util
 This package contains utility classes for use with the color sensor and debugging.